Bradley Station

-Bradley Station is a bus station located in Gastonia, North Carolina, United States.
-It serves as a bus terminus for Gastonia Transit (GT) and provides intercity bus service via Charlotte Area Transit System (CATS), Greyhound Lines, and Sunway Charters.
+Bradley Station is the main bus station in Gastonia, North Carolina, United States.
+It is the hub for local bus service Gastonia Transit, and serves as the Gastonia stop for intercity services provided by Greyhound and Sunway Charters, and commuter services to Charlotte operated by Charlotte Area Transit System.
+The station is distinct from the Gastonia Amtrak station, which is located approximately 1 mi east.
+Bradley Station opened in 1994, as an adaptive reuse of an existing building constructed in 1980.

 Location

 The facility is located at the intersection of Main and Oakland streets in the Downtown Gastonia Historic District; several of the brick commercial buildings, that surround the station, were built around the 1940s and are representative of the architecture of that time.
 Various businesses and restaurants are within walking distance, as well as the Gastonia Conference Center and Gaston County Courthouse.